David McGoldrick plays down Nottingham Forest return

 Ipswich Town striker David McGoldrick does not expect to be reunited with former boss Billy Davies at Nottingham Forest at the end of the season.

-The 25-year-old is on loan at Portman Road with a view to a permanent move.
+The 25-year-old with a view to a permanent move.

 Davies took McGoldrick to Forest four years ago and has returned for a second spell in charge at the City Ground.